rdkit-rs/rdkit-rs.github.io/content/tutorials/forking-a-debian-package.md

 ## How can we fork a Debian package?

-Forking is a very common thing to solve in the world of git, you just hit the `fork` button on Github and copy the repository to your account.
-Or perhaps you need to fork a docker image?
+Forking is common in the world of git, you just hit the `fork` button on Github and copy the repository to your account.
+Perhaps you need to fork a docker image?
 You can either layer your changes on top of the original image or you can take the Dockerfile and customize it to your needs, with easy distribution through `docker push`/`docker pull` to a repository.
-Unfortunately things are not so easy in the Debian world.
+Unfortunately things are not so easy in the Debian world -- or at least they're not documented in a way I found easy to follow.
+This tutorial serves as my own notes but should empower others to fork high quality Debian packages and remix them for their own purposes.

-We'll need to understand:
+In order to fork effectively we'll need to understand:

 - what a Debian package is
 - how to build a package